leonardofmoura/Algorithms_and_Data_Structures/README.md

 ---

-**Note**:If find some mistake in this readme or any other part of this repo, feel free to tell me about it!
+**Note**:If you find some mistake in this readme or any other part of this repo, feel free to tell me about it!

 **Note 2**:Some aspects of the code are written in Portuguese because that was the structure of the course